 Helen has been involved in a variety of exciting projects working with London Symphony Orchestra, on a project with excluded pupils in Nottingham, music workshops at Foston Hall Women’s Prison, drugs awareness projects in secondary schools, an action research project with early years in Leicestershire and taking a schools music workshop in China.

 Helen is a member of the international competition choir Choros Amici, winners of Sainsbury’s Choir of the Year 2000.
-She has performed in the Royal Albert Hall London, Hyde Park with Pavarotti, Songs of Praise and taken part in many international choir competitions in Ireland, France, Spain and Finland enjoying much success.
-She is also part of a Christian singing group 8ctave, described as a “unique vocal ensemble of priests in the Diocese of Leicester.”
+She has performed in the Royal Albert Hall London, in Hyde Park with Pavarotti, on Songs of Praise and taken part in many international choir competitions in Ireland, France, Spain and Finland enjoying much success.
+She has also part of a Christian singing group 8ctave, described as a “unique vocal ensemble of priests in the Diocese of Leicester.”
 Helen was ordained as a priest in 2011 in Leicester Cathedral.
 She has also launched The Sound Cafe, a project for the homeless in Leicester, links to these projects and the churches in the community of Groby can be found below.

 Groby Sings became a registered charity in November 2018.
 Registered Charity number 1180490.
 More details can be found on the Charity Commission website.